 The Annex offers houses of exceptional beauty set on quiet, shady streets.
 It also has a vibrant restaurant and entertainment strip, as well as family-friendly schools and community centres.
 These features make it one of Toronto’s premier neighbourhoods.

-To search for properties in the Annex, click here.
+To search for condominiums in the Annex, click here.

 The Toronto neighbourhood map displayed on this website was published in "Your Guide to Toronto Neighbourhoods", is copyright Maple Tree Publishing and has been reproduced by the Toronto Real Estate Board under license.